HarihararamSriram/Todos-Application-React/README.md

 ✅ Completed the frontend Todos UI and client-side logic for CRUD operations on TODO and integration with backend graphql endpoints.

-> Work pending
+✅ Premium feature Stripe Payment and image upload functionality for paid users.

-* Premium feature Stripe Payment and image upload functionality for paid users.
+>Please checkout the **TEST** payment credentials and keycloak credentials in the file: `./keycloak_config/credentials.txt`

-90% Completed on the requirements.
+Completed on all the requirements.